Sam & Sammie say ...... "It's COOL to be in SCHOOL!"

 - Attend routine appointments

-Parents and Carers have a duty to ensure their child's regular attendance at school, if your child does not attend then you risk being issued with an Educational Penalty Notice (EPN) - this could result in you receiving a fine or facing prosecution, see the information from the Local Authority below.
+Parents and Carers have a duty to ensure their child's regular attendance at school, if your child does not attend then you will receive letters, may be invited for an Attendance Support Plan (ASP) meeting with our Inclusion Manager and should attendance not approve then you are at risk of being issued with an Educational Penalty Notice (EPN) - this could result in you receiving a fine or facing prosecution, see the information from the Local Authority below.

 The law states that parents do not have the right to take their child out of school for holidays during term time.
 However, if you decide to take your child on holiday during term-time without the school's permission this will be recorded as unauthorised absence and may result in you, as parents/carers being issued with a Fixed Penalty Notice.